interledger/interledger.github.io/_content/setup-wallets-commandline.md

 This tutorial describes how to use the command line and test XRP to:

 1. Create an account in the Xpring.io Interledger Testnet.
-2. Fund your account using the TestNet Rainmaker \(our version of a "faucet"\).
+2. Add test XRP to your account using the TestNet Rainmaker \(our version of a "faucet"\).
-3. Check your balance.
+3. Check your account balance.
-4. Pay a friend.
+4. Send test XRP to another payment pointer.
-5. Get paid.
+5. Receive test XRP.

 To do the same with a GUI-based interface, refer to [setup-wallets.md].